Metaswitch/clearwater-readthedocs/Making your first call.md

 *Extra configuration to use an All-in-One node*

 If you are using an All-in-One node, you will also need to configure an outbound proxy at your client.
-You need the public DNS name that EC2 has assigned to your node, which will look something like `ec2-54-226-94-242.compute-1.amazonaws.com` and can be found on the EC2 Dashboard on the "instances" panel.
-This is referred to as `<ec2domain>`.

-* Outbound Proxy address: `<ec2domain>`
+* Outbound Proxy address: `<aio-identity>`
 * Port: 5060

 Once these settings have been applied, your client will register with Clearwater.
 Note that X-Lite may need to be restarted before it will set up a STUN connection.